What is the Uniform Rapid Suspension (URS) procedure?

 - the registrant has no legitimate right or interest to the domain name

-- the domain name was registered and is used in bad faith (includes 'just for selling', domain hijacking, ...)
+- the domain name was registered and is used in bad faith (includes 'just for selling to trademark holder', domain hijacking, ...)

 - Filing, locking and informing

 - As an example, two PDF files that introduce a complaint to the registrar are attached to this article.

 - The procedure starts with filing the complaint at a URS provider

 - A complaint can be filed for multiple domains together; if this number exceeds 15 domains, the respondent needs to pay a fee as well.

 - If the complaint is accepted, the registry is informed and the registry locks the domain ('server' locks).
 No modifications (including delete and transfer) can be done anymore.